google-research-datasets/lareqa/README.md

 ## Training and Evaluation
-We train several baselines models and evaluate them on XQuAD-R and MLQA-R. Our baselines fine-tune [mBERT](https://github.com/google-research/bert) on retrieval versions of [SQuAD v1.1](https://www.aclweb.org/anthology/D16-1264/) training data and translations of this data.
+We train several baselines models and evaluate them on XQuAD-R. Our baselines fine-tune [mBERT](https://github.com/google-research/bert) on retrieval versions of [SQuAD v1.1](https://www.aclweb.org/anthology/D16-1264/) training data and translations of this data.
 See Section 4 of our paper for more details.
 The trained baselines are released as TFHub modules, linked below for each baseline.

 * [En-En]()
 * [X-X]()
 * [X-X-mono]()
 * [X-Y]()

-In the table below, we show the mean average precision (mAP) of all of our baselines on both datasets.
-See Section 5 of our paper for more results.
+In the table below, we show the mean average precision (mAP) of all of our baselines on XQuAD-R. See Section 5 of our paper for more results.

 |          | XQuAD-R |
 |----------|---------|